ponsuyambu/FIntent/ReadMe.md

  4. Reuse fragment instance
  5. Animation support
  6. Start fragment for Result
- 7. Auto handling of Fragment commit when app is not foreground.
+ 7. Auto handling of Fragment commit when the app is not in foreground.

 Implementation